synapticloop/routemaster-module-example/src/docs/readme-00.md

 ### File: `build.gradle`

-This is the main build file and contains everything to build the module.
+This is the main build file and contains everything to build (and bundle - if required) the module.
 It can be executed by typing the following:

 `gradle build`